STOP! LOOK! LISTEN! THINK!

 - make sure your child can be seen easily; bright or fluorescent clothes are best during the day and reflective materials work well at night

-Bikeability is today’s cycle training programme.
-It’s like cycling proficiency, but better!
+Bikeability is a cycle training programme.
 It’s about gaining practical skills and understanding how to cycle on today’s roads.
 Bikeability gives everyone the skills and confidence for all kinds of cycling.

 There are three Bikeability levels, each designed to improve cycling skills, no matter what is known already.
 Levels 1, 2 and 3 take trainees from the basics of balance and control, all the way to planning and making an independent journey on busier roads.